totallywanderlost/website/src/_posts/2022-06-30-laters-london-hi-dubai.md

 author: Nicole
 location: Dubai, UAE
 featured_image: blog/laters-london-hi-dubai/featured
 summary: Off we go!
-Sydney via Dubai, with just enough time for a day of sightseeing.
+London to Sydney via a 20 hour layover in Dubai, just enough time for a nap and some sightseeing.
 ---

 ## And so it begins!